-Moving beyond awareness, understanding roles in resistance, and engaging in meaningful solidarity
+Moving beyond awareness, understanding roles in resistance, and engaging in meaningful solidarity Choose this workshop if you want to...

-- deepen your commitment to anti-oppression work through intentional action; - reflect on how attempts at social justice work fall into different levels of contribution; recognize where you personally connect and how you can show up for and with others.
+- deepen your commitment to anti-oppression work through intentional action; - reflect on how attempts at social justice work fall into different levels of contribution; - recognize where you personally connect and how you can show up for and with others.